shivannis/xandr-docs-public/xandr-docs/articles/monetize/user-id-syncing-with-external-partners.md

 > [!IMPORTANT]
 > This feature is deprecated.
 Refer to [Asynchronous Usersync Pixels](asynchronous-usersync-pixels.md) for the current syncing process.

-This document describes the user ID syncing that Xandr initiates in order to have a user ID associated with all users in all ad calls.
-For more information about how members of the Xandr platform can initiate ID syncing to map their proprietary data to an Xandr user ID, see [User ID Mapping with getUID and mapUID](user-id-mapping-with-getuid-and-mapuid.md).
+This document describes the user ID syncing that Microsoft Advertising initiates in order to have a user ID associated with all users in all ad calls.
+For more information about how members of the Microsoft Advertising platform can initiate ID syncing to map their proprietary data to an Microsoft Advertising user ID, see [User ID Mapping with getUID and mapUID](user-id-mapping-with-getuid-and-mapuid.md).

 **Asynchronous Usersync Pixels**: We've updated how usersync pixels are fired from publishers' pages to increase user match rates without affecting page load times.
 For more detailed information about this change, see [Asynchronous Usersync Pixels](asynchronous-usersync-pixels.md).